mashavaverova/DigitalDemokratiBlockchain/docs/src/src/Predictions.sol/contract.Predictions.md

 Creates a new prediction for a specific proposal within a poll.

 *The proposal must exist before a prediction can be created.
-The prediction ID is incremented and assigned automatically.*
+The prediction ID is auto-incremented.*

 ```solidity